Types of Phishing:

-Never share your e-Banking or e-Pay user ID's or passwords: If you believe someone has learned your password, please change it immediately and contact us directly either in person or by telephone.
+Never share your Online Banking or Bill Pay user ID's or passwords: If you believe someone has learned your password, please change it immediately and contact us directly either in person or by telephone.

 Create a secure password: Choose a password that uses a combination of letters, numbers and symbols.
 For example, 1thisrocks2 or j1964st1225.
 Avoid choosing obvious words or dates such as a nickname or your birth date.
 If you'd like to check how secure your password really is, Microsoft offers a password checker.
 [NOTE: Without limiting the generality of similar terms contained in our Legal Notices, HANCOCK BANK DOES NOT MAKE ANY REPRESENTATION OR WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OF ANY CONTENT, INCLUDING, BUT NOT LIMITED TO, ANY INFORMATION OR SOFTWARE PROGRAMS THAT YOU MAY DOWNLOAD FOR THE THIRD-PARTY WEBSITE.]